nodejs/node/doc/api/packages.md

 when defining package subpaths so that package consumers write `import 'pkg/subpath.js'` instead of `import 'pkg/subpath'` as this simplifies interop with other ecosystem tooling patterns such as when using import maps.
+This also mirrors the requirement of using [the full specifier path][] in relative and absolute import specifiers.

 ### Exports sugar